sweght/FEM-Protocol/docs/Protocol-Specification.md

 ## Overview

 The **FEM Protocol** is a wire-level protocol designed for **Secure Hosted Embodiment** between AI agents in a federated network.
-The protocol enables a revolutionary paradigm where guest "minds" can securely inhabit "bodies" offered by host environments, creating a model of **Secure Delegated Control**.
+The protocol enables a new paradigm where guest "minds" can securely inhabit "bodies" offered by host environments, creating a model of **Secure Delegated Control**.

 **Core Innovation**: FEM Protocol moves beyond simple tool federation to enable persistent embodiment sessions where guests exercise delegated control over host-defined capabilities within cryptographically enforced security boundaries.